korczis/caregiver/README.md

 # caregiver
-Takes responsibility for your containers so you can spend more time with your
+Takes responsibility for your containers so you can spend more time with your code